Bank of America

 Stock Symbol: BAC

 Bank of America is one of the world's largest financial institutions.
-It serves 57 million customers including businesses and individuals.
+It serves over 50 million customers including 98% of the U.S. Fortune 500.

-Bank of America currently has 5,700 bank locations in 29 states and the District of Columbia.
-It has 17,750 ATMs and 30 million active online users.
-The company serves clients through operations in more than 40 countries.
-It is the No. 1 Small Business Administration lender in the U.S. It also operates an investment bank under Bank of America Merrill Lynch.
+Bank of America currently has 4,700 bank locations in 29 states and the District of Columbia.
+It has 16,000 ATMs and 32 million active online users and 19 million mobile users.
+The company serves clients through operations in more than 35 countries.
+It is the No. 1 Small Business Administration lender in the U.S.

 Bank of America was originally headquarted in San Francisco.
 It merged with NationsBank in Charlotte in 1998 and retained the Bank of America name.
 Headquarters are now located in Charlotte.